influxdata/telegraf/docs/INSTALL_GUIDE.md

 [changelog]: /CHANGELOG.md

-There are wide range of places to obtain Telegraf from:
+There are many places to obtain Telegraf from:

 * [Binary downloads](#binary-downloads)
 * [Homebrew](#homebrew)